wezm/wezm.net/content/technical/2018/01/introduction-to-rust-talk.md

-A couple of weeks ago I gave an introduction to Rust talk at our techa all hands meeting.
+A couple of weeks ago I gave an introduction to Rust talk at our tech all hands meeting.
 The talk was a quick 30 minute introduction to the language that
 covered: